nboufford/prov-comprehension-artifacts/README.md

 TODO

 ## Reproducing the User Study Evaluation
 We ran our user study evaluation using a Jupyter Notebook.
-The data and notebook can be found [link].
+The data and notebook can be found in [study-evaluation](https://github.com/nboufford/prov-comprehension-artifacts/tree/main/study-evaluation).
 Running the notebook top to bottom will produce the figures in the paper.

 ## User Study Materials